stianst/keycloak-oidc-cli/README.md

 `ID Token` use `--type=id`.

 To use a different context to the default configuration context use `--context=<context name>`.

+## Token cache

+By default, tokens are cached in `~/.kc/oidc.yaml` within the corresponding configuratino context.
+To not cache tokens use `--store-tokens=false` when creating or updating a configuration context.

 ## Kubernetes command line tool (kubectl)